 Video courtesy America’s Cup.

-The final day of the Red Bull Youth America’s Cup will take center stage on Wednesday, Sept.
-4 at 11 am PT/2 pm ET, with more than 70 territories around the world broadcasting live coverage and replays on both the America’s Cup and Red Bull YouTube channels.
+The Red Bull Youth America’s Cup will again take center stage on Tuesday, Sept.
+3 at 11 am PT/2 pm ET, with more than 70 territories around the world broadcasting live coverage and replays on both the America’s Cup and Red Bull YouTube channels.